What is a Kanban Loop?

 From Zero to Your First Kanban Loop in 5 Days with Arda

-While traditional inventory systems take months to implement, Arda gets your first Kanban loop up and running in less than a week.
+While traditional inventory systems take months to implement, Arda gets your first kanban loop up and running in less than a week.

 The 5-Day Implementation Process: